-Teaching/learning methods

-Students gain knowledge and understanding through

-- lectures giving overall perspective, exemplary discussions of a topic, models for considering and assessing different views of a subject and explanations of complicated material;

-- accompanying handouts;

-- interaction in the form of questions, discussion, dialogue and argument;

-- guided independent reading some of which is discussed in class;

-- student-led seminars with questions and discussion;

-- · dissertation supervisions;

-- practical exercises and simulations;

-- problem analysis;

-- translation in class;

-- class discussion of primary texts;

-- role play;

-- fieldwork;

-- · organising an event and reflecting on it;

-- individual written (and at times oral) feedback on written work;

-- the formative dimension of assessment.

-Assessment Method

-Students' knowledge and understanding are assessed by a combination of unseen written exams; assessed coursework in the form of essays, assignments and studentled seminars; book reviews; applied research projects; dissertations.
+11 .
+Programme outcomes The learning outcomes below are at the threshold level A. Knowledge and understanding On completion of this programme the Teaching/learning methods Students gain knowledge and understanding through: ccessful student will have: an advanced and thorough understanding of parts of Scripture and their relationship to the whole and how to interpret them; lectures - giving overall perspective, exemplary discussions of a topic, models for considering and assessing different views of a subject and explanations of complicated material; 2. a systematic and advanced understanding of selected doctrines of the Christian faith and/or periods of church history and historical theology, and their significance for the contemporary church; accompanying handouts; interaction in the form of questions, discussion, dialogue and argument; guided independent reading, some of which is discussed in class; 3. an advanced understanding of how the Christian faith engages with various leading contemporary ethical and pastoral issues; student-led seminars with questions and discussion; dissertation supervisions; practical exercises and simulations; 4. an advanced understanding of the interconnectedness of the various elements within the study of theology; problem analysis; translation in class; class discussion of primary texts; 5. a thorough understanding of the methodologies and techniques used in the study of theology. role play; fieldwork; organising an event and reflecting on it; individual written (and at times oral) feedback on written work; the formative dimension of assessment.
+Assessment Method Students' knowledge and understanding are assessed by a combination of unseen written exams; assessed coursework in the form of essays, assignments and student- led seminars; book reviews; applied research projects; dissertations.